dimontejulia/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+Users can register or login to view the urls that they have added.
+URLs can be created, edited and deleted once logged in.
+URLs have unique short identifiers that act as keys to the long URLs.

 Written by Julia Di Monte
 Last Update: November 12, 2020